Ayodhya: How is a review petition heard and is it final

 New Delhi, Dec 12: The Supreme Court will today take up the review petitions in connection with the Ayodhya case.
 The matter will be heard in-chambers.

-The new five-judge bench is headed by Chief Justice S.A.
-Bobde and comprises Justices Ashok Bhushan, S.A.
-Nazeer, D.Y.
-Chandrachud and Sanjiv Khanna.
+The new five-judge bench is headed by Chief Justice S A Bobde and comprises Justices Ashok Bhushan, S A Nazeer, D Y Chandrachud and Sanjiv Khanna.
 Justice Khanna is the new judge on the bench who has replaced retired Chief Justice Ranjan Gogoi.

 The in-chamber hearing will begin at 1:40 p.m.
 A total of 18 review petitions have been filed in the Supreme Court seeking review of its November 9 judgement.